 Raw Material Price

-The volatility in foreign exchange market may impact on finished goods prices; as a result, our profitability is likely to be affected in Q4 FY 2017.
+The volatility in foreign exchange market, increase in crude oil prices and raw material prices may impact on finished goods prices, as a result, our profitability is likely to be affected in 1Q FY 2018.

-The global markets for Pigment and Agrochemicals products are under pressure.
-The Caustic Chlorine prices are cyclical but have showed improvement.
+The global markets for Pigment and Agrochemical products are improving, while Caustic Chlorine ECU have shown sign of improvement.

-The Group Profitability may be affected in Q4 FY 2017 due to unpredictable market trends, rupee/dollar exchange rate and crude oil prices fluctuation and ECU prices of Caustic Chlorine etc.
+The Market Dynamics are changing rapidly.
+While Net Profit after tax at Group and Company level has increased in FY 2017.
+The Group Profitability may be affected due to unpredictable market trends, rupee/dollar exchange rate and crude oil prices Fluctuation in ECU prices of Caustic Chlorine.